chrisbuechler/solana-cookbook/docs/recipes/local-development.md

 ## Setting Up Connections

 When you are working on Solana development, you will need to connect to a specific RPC API endpoint.
-Solana has 3 public development
+Solana has three public development
 environments:

 - mainnet-beta https://api.mainnet-beta.solana.com
 - devnet https://api.devnet.solana.com
 - testnet https://api.testnet.solana.com